-The workshop, Anatomy Centered Education and Science (A.C.E.S.) educates students on physical anatomy and body systems, along with health, wellness and prevention information through hands-on and lecture presentations in an engaging format that enhances and stimulates students’ interest in careers within the health field.
+The workshop, Anatomy Centered Education and Science (A.C.E.S.), educates students on physical anatomy and body systems, along with health, wellness and prevention information through hands-on and lecture presentations in an engaging format that enhances and stimulates students’ interest in careers within the health field.
 Physicians and professionals from various medical specialties provide programs in their areas of expertise using auditorium presentations, hands-on laboratory experiences and group interactions.

 Students will receive a certificate of completion after completing the workshop.

-$725 which includes fees for all specimens used during the workshop, a t-shirt and lunch on the last day.
+Tuition includes fees for all specimens used during the workshop, a t-shirt and lunch on the last day.

 $100 for admission at the time of registration.
-The fee will be applied toward tuition and is refundable if cancelled prior to May 1, 2017.
+The fee will be applied toward tuition and is refundable if cancelled prior to May 1, 2018.

-Contact Kristen Keele at Kristen.Keele@logan.edu or at 636-207-2470 with questions or to register.
+Contact Admissions@logan.edu or at 636-230-2742 with questions.